 No, it’s not bad to use your phone while charging.
 The nature of lithium-ion batteries means your battery capacity is tied to the total number of charge cycles used.
 The only negative aspect of using a phone while it charges is that your mobility is limited by the charging cord.

 There’s always something appealing about the latest home technology, including wireless charging bases.
 Wireless charging bases have some advantages and disadvantages when compared to traditional charging cords.
 With a wireless charger, there’s no need to connect the phone to a cable, reducing the amount of wear and tear on the phone’s mini-USB port.
 Multiple phones can charge from the same base instead of each needing its own charging cable, and wireless charging avoids any risk of electric shocks caused by faulty cables.

-On the other hand, cable charging is much faster than wireless charging, which can take twice as long to fully charge a phone.
-Cables also allow you to use phones while they’re charging, and there’s some indication that wireless chargers can cause phones to overheat, damaging internal components and battery capacity.
+On the other hand, cable charging can be much faster than some wireless charging, which can take twice as long to fully charge a phone.
+Cables also allow you to use phones while they’re charging.

 If you’re interested in being as energy-efficient as possible, pairing a traditional cable charger with a smart plug turns it into a smart home device, one you can control remotely for additional energy savings.